Struggling to get interviews?

 Include a dedicated languages section on your resume if you’re applying to roles where your language skills are a primary selling point, such as international marketing or translation.

-If you’ll be using your language skills on a daily basis, it’s a good idea to mention them among your top skills at the start of your resume in addition to including them in one of the sections listed above.
+If you’ll be using your language skills on a daily basis, mention them among your top skills at the start of your resume in addition to including them in one of the sections listed above.

 Examples of language skills on a resume